 - 1. IES shall be tested by an authorised testing laboratory and be certified as being compliant with AS/NZS 4777.2 with an accreditation number - 2.
-IES shall comprise of inverters that are registered with CEC as approved grid connect inverters - 3.
+IES shall comprise of inverters that are registered with CEC as approved grid connect or multiple mode inverters - 3.
 IES shall comprise of inverters that are tested by an authorised testing laboratory and certified as being compliant with IEC 62116 for active anti-islanding protection as per AS/NZS4777.2 - 4.
-IES shall comprise of inverters installed in compliance with AS/NZS 4777.1 - 5.
-IES shall comprise of inverters that have both volt-var and volt-watt response modes available.
+IES shall comprise of inverters installed in compliance with AS/NZS 4777.1